Verification of Markov Decision Processes with Risk-Sensitive Measures

 In \cite{alizadeh2003second}, it is shown that for $p=p_n/p_d>1$, we have $k(p_n,p_d)\leq \log_2{p_n}+\alpha(p_n)$, where $k(p_n,p_d)$ is the number of LMI constraints that are generated to represent $x^3\leq y$, and $\alpha(p_n)$ is a term that grows slowly compared to $\log_2$ term.
 Therefore, it is beneficial to use as few basis functions as possible to efficiently compute the solutions of the DC problems because we need extra variables and constraints to represent the functions $y^p$.
 Therefore, Chebyshev polynomials become a rather inefficient choice, as they tend to be dense polynomials with high degrees, which is required for accurate approximation.
 Recall that, Figure 1 shows the Chebyshev approximation diverges, when the error tolerance is set to be small. \end{remark}

 \begin{example} Consider the MDP in Figure 4.
-The DC problem that computes the maximum probability of satisfying the specification, given a posynomial with $K$ basis functions, We note that the objective in the above problem is a sum of DC functions and the functions in the constraints are affine functions, the above problem is a DC optimization problem and a locally optimal solution of the problem can be computed using Algorithm 1. \end{example}
+The DC problem that computes the maximum probability of satisfying the specification, given a posynomial with $K$ basis functions,

+We note that the objective in the above problem is a sum of DC functions and the functions in the constraints are affine functions, the above problem is a DC optimization problem and a locally optimal solution of the problem can be computed using Algorithm 1. \end{example}

 So far, we considered formal quantitative verification of the systems, and these problems do not include cost or reward function.
-If we want to include cost or reward functions in a MDP to minimize the expected cost or maximize the expected reward with CPT-based measures, then objective of the optimization problem in \eqref{eq:CPT_eq_reach2} will be replaced by the following: where $v_{t}(s'_{q})$ denotes the value of a state with index $q$ at time $t$.
+If we want to include cost or reward functions in a MDP to minimize the expected cost or maximize the expected reward with CPT-based measures, then objective of the optimization problem in \eqref{eq:CPT_eq_reach2} will be replaced by the following: